BootsStribling/Battleship/readme.md

 ### Known Bugs

-- If you click on a square previously fired upon,
+- If you click on a square previously fired upon, the game will not allow you to fire again and you must reset the game.

 ### IceBox Items: